loonwerks/formal-methods-workbench-updates/README.md

 annex clauses placed directly in an AADL package.
 The verification results are then displayed in a view labeled Assurance Case.

+## Safety Analysis

+The Safety Annex for the Architecture Analysis and Design Language (AADL) provides the ability to reason about faults and faulty component behaviors in AADL models.
+In the Safety Annex approach, we use formal assume-guarantee contracts to define the nominal behavior of system components.
+The nominal model is then verified using the Assume Guarantee Reasoning Environment (AGREE).
+The Safety Annex provides a way to weave faults into the nominal system model and analyze the behavior of the system in the presence of faults.
+We also providea library of common faultnode definitions that is customizable to the needs of system and safety engineers.
+The Safety Annex supports model checking and quantitative reasoning by attaching behavioral faults to components and then using the normal behavioral propagation and proof mechanisms built into the AGREE AADL annex.
+This allows users to reason about the evolution of faults over time, and produce counterexamples demonstrating how component faults lead to system failures.
+It can serve as the shared model to capture system design and safety-relevant information, and produce both qualitative and quantitative description of the causal relationship between faults/failures and system safety requirements.

 ## BriefCASE

 BriefCASE is a collection formal system modeling and transformation